-The Fondation Pour l’Audition Early Career Scientific Prize is awarded annually to two French scientists in recognition of the excellence of their work and its impact on hearing sciences in two categories: clinical research and fundamental research.
+The Fondation Pour l’Audition Early Career Scientific Prize is awarded annually to two French scientists in recognition of the excellence of their work and its impact on hearing sciences in two categories: clinical research and basic research.

 Each laureate is awarded €40,000.

-New in 2020: candidates to the Early Career Scientific Prizes are eligible up to 12 years after their PhD degree or up to 12 years after the end of their clinical residency or fellowship.
+Candidates to the Early Career Scientific Prizes are eligible up to 12 years after their PhD degree or up to 12 years after the end of their clinical residency or fellowship.

 Scientific Grand Prize

 This prize pays tribute to scientists and doctors whose work represents a major breakthrough in hearing science, offering new hope to all.
-Since these scientific advances go beyond borders, Fondation Pour l’Audition wants to support experts who are accelerating progress in hearing research, wherever they are – in France or abroad.
+Since scientific advances go beyond borders, Fondation Pour l’Audition wants to support experts who are accelerating progress in hearing research, wherever they are – in France or abroad.

 The laureate of the Grand Prize is awarded €100,000.